 A basic understanding of the art and science of growing and handling plants (perennial and annual flowers, trees, shrubs, grasses, and turf), combined with a knowledge of basic design, will equip you for a variety of interesting jobs.

 There are many career opportunities: nursery or greenhouse superintendent, landscape or maintenance contractor, estate/garden/groundskeeper, florist, garden designer, interior plantscape, and horticultural therapist.

 This option in the Associate's Degree is for students interested in developing a well-rounded background in all areas of horticulture or specializing in a particular area of interest such as floral design, integrated pest management, or arboriculture.

 This option in the Associate's Degree is for students interested in developing a background in landscape horticulture and in business.

 For admissions and general program information:

 Temple University is committed to working with students and parents by providing student aid through grants, loans, work-study programs, and scholarships.
-Temple Financial Aid & Scholarships helps make it possible for qualified students, with limited personal financial resources, to meet the cost of a Horticulture education.
-For more information about financial aid and scholarship opportunities, visit Student Financial Services HERE.
-The Landscape Architecture and Horticulture Department offers more than 27 scholarships and awards totaling approximately $51,000 to students each year.
-Visit the Landscape Architect and Horticulture Awards & Scholarships page on this website for more information HERE.
+Temple financial aid and scholarships helps make it possible for qualified students, with limited personal financial resources, to meet the cost of a Horticulture education.
+For more information about financial aid and scholarship opportunities, visit Student Financial Services.
+Tyler's Landscape Architecture and Horticulture programs offer more than 27 scholarships and awards totaling approximately $51,000 to students each year.
+Visit the Landscape Architecture and Horticulture programs' Awards and Scholarships page for more information.

-For information about applying to the Horticulture Program, visit Undergraduate Admissions HERE.
-In addition to the university’s admission requirements, the Department of Landscape Architecture and Horticulture has a selective but diverse admissions process of its own.
-Review the admission requirements for your area of interest by contacting the Tyler School of Art Admissions Office at 215-777-9090.
+For information about applying to the Horticulture Program, visit Undergraduate Admissions.
+In addition to the university’s admission requirements, Tyler's Landscape Architecture and Horticulture programs have a selective but diverse admissions process of their own.
+Review the admission requirements for your area of interest by contacting the Tyler School of Art and Architecture Admissions Office at 215-777-9090.